Thermophors/reaction_wrapper/README.md

 The `run_reaction` method is responsible for the generation of products.

-Microservice for running the reaction was created using fastAPI and served as a Docker container.
+Microservice `reaction_wrapper` for running the provided reaction was created using fastAPI and served as a Docker container.

 # Install & serve